Skip Applying for an Adjustable Rate Mortgage Links

 Yes.
 We try to make things simple by limiting the amount of information we need from you.
 Here's a list of some of things we may need.
 Everyone's situation is different so don't be intimidated by this list.
 We'll tell you exactly what you need to give us after you apply.

-With our rate guarantee, once you apply for a Fixed or Adjustable Rate Mortgage, your rate will automatically be locked in for 60 days on purchases or refinances.
+With our rate guarantee, once you apply for a Fixed Rate or Adjustable Rate Mortgage, your rate will automatically be locked in for 60 days on purchases or refinances.
 To accept your offer, you will need to provide your credit card information.
 There is no fee for applying, however, if you decide to cancel your application after you accept your offer and we have begun incurring costs to process the mortgage, there will be a $450 Commitment charge to your credit card.

 To check the status of your mortgage application: